Can My Spouse Take My Business in a Divorce?

 Separate property in Texas is any property that is not considered marital property.
 This can include things like property acquired before the marriage, gifts from family or friends, and income or assets kept separate from the marital estate.

 In general, separate property is not divided between spouses in a divorce.
 However, there are some exceptions to this rule.
 For example, if one spouse uses separate property to help support the marital estate, it may become partially marital.
-Alternatively, if a spouse mixes separate property with marital property, it can become partially marital as well.
+Alternatively, if a spouse mixes separate property with marital property, it can also become partially marital.

 If you have questions about what is considered separate property in Texas, please read our blog post.